NethermindEth/Forta-Agents/Umee-Bots/Bad-Debt/README.md

 ## Description

 This bot monitors detect when the user's borrow value is more than his collateral values.
-The agent can customize this behavior in `src/agent.config.ts`.
+The agent behavior can customize in `src/agent.config.ts`.

 ## Supported Chains